TurboGears/tg2docs/docs/main/DownloadInstall.rst

 ~~~~~~~~

 .. todo:: Write missing docs for installing tg2 using python 2.4 and python 2.6
+.. todo:: Isn't the only thing we need different for python 2.4 is
+   manual install of sqlite?
+.. todo:: I seem to recall not having to do *anything* special for python 2.6,
+   except ignore a deprication warning or two (ToscaWidgets / PEAK)

 TurboGears works with any version of python between 2.4 and 2.6.
 The most widely deployed version of python at the moment of this writing is version 2.5.
 Both python 2.4 and python 2.6 require additional steps which will be covered in the appropriate sections.
 Python 3.0 is currently unsupported due to lack of support in many of our upstream packages.